FOGProject/fog-docs/docs/kb/troubleshooting/troubleshoot-ftp.md

+---
+title: Troubleshooting FTP
+aliases:
+    - Troubleshooting FTP
+description: Information on how to Troubleshoot FTP issues in fog
+tags:
+    - troubleshooting
+    - kb
+    - ftp
+    - in-progress
+---

 # Troubleshooting FTP

 >[!note]
 >It seems that greater than 90% of FOG FTP problems are caused by
 >bad/mismatched credentials.
 Because of this, we recommend skipping
->straight to the Credentials / Passwords section first.
+>straight to the [[#Credentials / Passwords]] section first.

 ## FTP's roles in FOG